Sade (singer): Early life

-Helen Folasade Adu was born on 16 January 1959 in Ibadan, Oyo State, Nigeria.
+Helen Folasade Adu was born on 16 January 1959 in the Colonial Nigerian city of Ibadan.
 Her middle name, Folasade, means "crowned with wealth" in Yoruba.
-Her parents are Adebisi Adu, a Nigerian lecturer in economics of Yoruba background from Ikere-Ekiti, and Anne Hayes, an English district nurse; they met in London, married in 1955, and moved to Nigeria.
+Her parents are Adebisi Adu, a Nigerian lecturer in economics of Yoruba background from Ikere-Ekiti, and Anne Hayes, an English district nurse.
+Adu and Hayes met in London, married in 1955, and later moved to Nigeria.
 Sade was four years old when her parents separated.
-Hayes returned to England with Sade and her elder brother, Banji, to live with their maternal grandparents near Colchester, Essex.
-At age 11, Sade moved to Holland-on-Sea, Essex with her mother and brother.
+Hayes returned to England with Sade and her elder brother, Banji Adu, to live with their maternal grandparents near Colchester, Essex.
+At age 11, Sade moved to Holland-on-Sea with her mother and brother.
 After completing her education at Clacton County High School and Colchester Institute at the age of 18, she moved to London and studied fashion design at Saint Martin's School of Art.